HenkSeed/mortal-comb/README.md

-# Mortal Combat - release of the new film
+# Mortal Kombat - release of the new film